-C. Employer Identification Number (EIN)
+C. Employer Identification Number

-Every estate or trust must have an employer identification number (EIN).
+Every estate or trust must have an EIN.
 To apply for one, use Form SS-4.
 You may get this form from the IRS or the Social Security Administration.
 See Pub.
-583, Taxpayers Starting a Business, for more information.
+583, Starting a Business and Keeping Records, for more information.